thediveo/TwTube/index.md

 | Sublime-inspired | ![](sl-inspired skin.png) |
 | YouTube-inspired | ![](yt-inspired skin.png) |

-## Videojs Plugins
+# Videojs Plugins

-The following functional enhancements are currently available:
+The following functional enhancements are currently available for Video.js/TwTube:

 * **persistent volume** stores your volume+mute settings in your browser storage.
 This plugin is already included in the base TwTube plugin.
 * **hotkeys** for play/pause, forward, rewind, et cetera.

-# Live Demonstration

-Take a [live tour](https://thediveo.github.io/TwTube/output/twtube.html) to see how TwTube works.
-And learn more about how to use the TwTube plugin in your own TiddlyWikis.